DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 :::

-### Causing faults deliberately

-Counterintuitively, when we build a fault-tolerant system, it makes sense to trigger faults for it deliberately and regularly.
-Doing so will allow us to measure how well these systems tolerate faults consistently, and improve their fault-tolerance mechanisms.

-For example, to test your system's ability to tolerate machine failure, you could shut down a random virtual machine from your instance group every now and then.

-> "Many critical bugs are actually due to poor error handling." - Found in [Simple Testing Can Prevent Most Critical Failures: An Analysis of Production Failures in Distributed Data-Intensive Systems](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-yuan.pdf)

-[Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering) embodies this approach.
-It is a discipline started at Netflix, as a means to improve their system's reliability.
-You can check out how its applied in production by reading the [Netflix Simian Army](https://netflixtechblog.com/tagged/chaos-monkey) blog posts.

-### Hardware versus software faults

-Hardware faults such as hard disk crashes tend to be random, independent events.
-One machine failure does not imply that another machine's failure is going to happen in most cases.
-On the other hand, software faults are highly correlated, because the same software version is typically deployed to all application servers.
-A bug in the deployed software could cause multiple servers to fail after receiving a particular user input.
-As such, software faults often cause many more system failures than hardware ones.

-### Human errors
+### Human (un)reliability

-When we set out to design a fault-tolerant system, thoughts about how we can build it to tolerate hardware and software errors come to mind naturally.
-We want to introduce hardware redundancy, such that if a hard disk fails, there's a backup which will take its place.
-We also want to write fault-tolerant code, such that a software bug would not cause the server to crash.
+When we design a fault-tolerant system, we will naturally consider how we can build it to tolerate hardware and software errors.
+We introduce hardware redundancy, such that if a hard disk fails, there's a backup which will take its place.
+We also write fault-tolerant code, such that a software fault would not cause the server to fail.

-These errors aren't the only ones we should consider when designing a resilient system.
-We must also consider how we can prevent human errors.
+These errors aren't the only ones we should consider.
+We should also consider how we can prevent human errors.
 After all, we humans design, create and operate these systems.

 > "Even when they have the best intentions, humans are known to be unreliable." - Found on Page 9 of the book

-We are the ones who decide what hardware to run our code on, and the ones who write the code.
-We are the culprits for bugs introduced into the system.
+We humans write the code, and decide what hardware to run our code on.
+We are responsible for all bugs and mistakes within our systems.
 Given that, it is important we ask ourselves often:

 > "How do we make our systems reliable, in spite of unreliable humans?" - Found on Page 9 of the book

-To achieve that, we will need to design the system such that it minimizes:
+To achieve that, we will need to design the system such that it:

-- **Opportunities for introducing errors**: We should design abstractions, APIs and administrator interfaces which make it easy to do the right thing, and hard to do the wrong thing.
+- **Minimizes opportunities for introducing errors**: We should design abstractions, APIs and administrator interfaces which make it easy to do the right thing, and hard to do the wrong thing.
-- **Impact of failures by allowing quick and easy recovery**: We should provide a fast and easy way for developers to roll back a failure-inducing deployment, and for operators to undo accidental changes in the administrator interface.
+- **Mitigates impact of failures by allowing quick and easy recovery**: We should provide a fast and easy way for developers to roll back a failure-inducing deployment, and for operators to undo accidental changes in the administrator interface.
-- **Delay in diagnosing errors through detailed monitoring**: We should set up clear and detailed monitoring which could provide early warning signals, and also invaluable insights into what went wrong and how we can resolve the faults.
+- **Reduces delay in diagnosing errors through detailed monitoring**: We should set up clear and detailed monitoring which could provide early warning signals, and also insights into what went wrong so we can better triage errors.

 ## Scalability